 Section 332.
-No product containing any cannabinoid shall be sold or otherwise transferred in the commonwealth; provided, however, that the following products may be sold or otherwise transferred in the commonwealth: (i) prescription drugs as defined in section 1 of chapter 94C; (ii) food ingredients generally recognized as safe by the U.S. Food and Drug Administration; (iii) marijuana and marijuana products sold pursuant to chapter 94G; (iv) hemp beverages and hemp beverage products sold pursuant to chapter 94G; (v) consumable CBD products sold pursuant to chapter 94G; (vi) industrial hemp sold pursuant to chapter 128; and (vii) topical hemp products sold pursuant to section 331.
+No product containing any cannabinoid shall be sold or otherwise transferred in the commonwealth; provided, however, that the following products may be sold or otherwise transferred in the commonwealth: (i) prescription drugs as defined in section 1 of chapter 94C; (ii) food ingredients generally recognized as safe by the U.S. Food and Drug Administration; (iii) marijuana and marijuana products sold pursuant to chapter 94G; (iv) hemp beverages and hemp beverage products sold pursuant to chapter 94G; (v) consumable CBD products sold pursuant to said chapter 94G; (vi) industrial hemp sold pursuant to chapter 128; (vii) seeds of the plant Cannabis sativa L.; and (viii) topical hemp products sold pursuant to section 331.